alifelan/taxi-unico-web/README.md

             state: State
             city: City
             address: Address
-        date: Date and time of the trip, in format Month/Day/Year Hour:Minutes
         busTripId: Identifier of the bus trip
         trip: Number from 1 to 4, symbolizing if its a trip from origin to origin station with 1, a trip from destination station to destination with 2,